nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [jsonnet-controller](https://github.com/pelotech/jsonnet-controller) A fluxcd controller for managing manifests declared in jsonnet.
 - [rback: RBAC in Kubernetes visualizer 🌟🌟](https://github.com/team-soteria/rback) A simple "RBAC in Kubernetes" visualizer.
 No matter how complex the setup, rback queries all RBAC related information of an Kubernetes cluster in constant time and generates a graph representation of service accounts, (cluster) roles, and the respective access rules in dot format.
 - [github: Kubernetes JSON Schemas 🌟](https://github.com/instrumenta/kubernetes-json-schema) Schemas for every version of every object in every version of Kubernetes
-- [kcp: a prototype of a Kubernetes API server that is not a Kubernetes cluster - a place to create, update, and maintain Kube-like APIs with controllers above or without clusters](https://github.com/kcp-dev/kcp) Kubernetes is mainly known as a container orchestration platform today, but we believe it can be even more.
-With the power of CustomResourceDefinitions, Kubernetes provides a flexible platform for declarative APIs of all types, and the reconciliation pattern common to Kubernetes controllers is a powerful tool in building robust, expressive systems.
-At the same time, a diverse and creative community of tools and services has sprung up around Kubernetes APIs.
-Imagine a declarative Kubernetes-style API for anything, supported by an ecosystem of Kubernetes-aware tooling, separate from Kubernetes-the-container-orchestrator.
-That's kcp.
 - [Metacontroller](https://github.com/metacontroller/metacontroller) Metacontroller is an add-on for Kubernetes that makes it easy to write and deploy custom controllers in the form of simple scripts.
 - [KubeCarrier - Service Management at Scale](https://github.com/kubermatic/kubecarrier) KubeCarrier is an open source system for managing applications and services across multiple Kubernetes Clusters; providing a framework to centralize the management of services and provide these services with external users in a self service hub.
 - [github.com: NFS Ganesha server and external provisioner](https://github.com/kubernetes-sigs/nfs-ganesha-server-and-external-provisioner) NFS Ganesha Server and Volume Provisioner. nfs-ganesha-server-and-external-provisioner is an out-of-tree dynamic provisioner for Kubernetes 1.14+.
 You can use it to quickly & easily deploy shared storage that works almost anywhere.